-- Healthcare occupancies.
+- Educational Occupancies and Healthcare occupancies.

 Projects other than the ones outlined above are the responsibility of the local authority having jurisdiction (AHJ) which will be the fire department or building department depending on the local rules and laws.
 As always, this office is available to those officials for specific questions and code clarifications.